malik5074/pneumatic-jamming-gripper/README.md

 # Pneumatic Jamming Gripper

-This repository contains the mechanical and design files for a low-cost pneumatic granular jamming gripper developed for use with teleoperated collaborative robots.
-It includes 3D-printable CAD models, hardware schematics, and evaluation data.
+This repository contains the design files and guide for a low-cost pneumatic granular jamming gripper developed for use with teleoperated collaborative robots.

 ## 🧠 Project Overview

 The gripper uses a latex balloon filled with coffee grounds, vacuum-sealed using a small electric pump to provide adaptive grasping.
 The modular design supports easy integration with robotic arms such as the Niryo Ned2 and is suitable for educational or research purposes.

-## 📦 Contents

-pneumatic-jamming-gripper/

-├── hardware_design/ # SolidWorks + STL files for gripper & mounts

-├── electronics/ # Wiring diagram, BoM

-├── control/ # Optional scripts for pneumatic actuation

-├── evaluation/ # Gripper testing data (e.g., objects, cycles)

-├── docs/ # Setup and usage instructions

-└── README.md

 ## 🖨️ 3D Printing Instructions